jfarris587/webflavor-react/README.md

 In order to properly export the pages to the app, the Contents.jsx flie is necessary (It is like navigation.xml from the first iterations of WebFlavor).
 All it does is simply import every page, then export an array of arrays of those imports.

-Remembering what each export was [a JSON object] the export from this Contents.jsx will be an array of arrays of objects.
+Remembering what each export was [a JSON object], the export from this Contents.jsx will be an array of arrays of objects.
 The array itself represents a "table of contents" for the app.
 Every element is one chapter.
 Within each chapter could be multiple pages, thus another array.

 ***Future iterations of WebFlavor may want to automize this process.***